iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 5 reviews"/>
 </p>

+> Excellent experience<br> :date: __2021-06-05 05:40:11__

+> Love it<br> :date: __2021-06-04 17:40:34__

+> Glad I didn't have to go to Dr. Dr. Jerry Nesbit was awesome and ty for this amazing ap Had to use again today.
+So happy NOW is available.<br> :date: __2021-06-04 17:04:11__

+> Was different but glad I did it<br> :date: __2021-06-01 22:03:18__

+> On June 1, 2021 I spoke with a Nurse, Laura Gandy and she greeted me, let me talk and tell her my concerns, Laura was very pleasant to talk to and her advice was very clear and she kept the conversation professional and yet she was tenderly kind.
+Thank you for keeping this arrangement. 🙂😊🙂 My visit with Brenna Benas is what I need.
+Brenna is always kind, really kind and I leave with thoughts that are good.
+So Thank you, Brenna Benas for being here to help me.<br> :date: __2021-06-01 18:55:28__

+> Very good and helpful<br> :date: __2021-05-31 22:38:28__

 > Very good<br> :date: __2021-05-29 14:20:18__

 > I'm outta of town and I've seen a doctor twice and the experience has been amazing.<br> :date: __2021-05-26 18:18:28__